 The study also showed that Amla significantly lowered total cholesterol and triglycerides in both normal and diabetic volunteers.
-All participants in the 2 and 3 gram groups improved their high-density lipoprotein-cholesterol (HDL / “good” cholesterol) levels while lowering their low-density lipoprotein-cholesterol (LDL / “bad” cholesterol) levels.
-This is important to note, because diabetes tends to lower “good” cholesterol levels and raise triglycerides and “bad” cholesterol levels, which increases the risk for heart disease and stroke in diabetes sufferers.
+All participants in the 2 and 3-gram groups improved their high-density lipoprotein-cholesterol (HDL / “good” cholesterol) levels while lowering their low-density lipoprotein-cholesterol (LDL / “bad” cholesterol) levels.
+This is important to note because diabetes tends to lower “good” cholesterol levels and raise triglycerides and “bad” cholesterol levels, which increases the risk of heart disease and stroke in diabetes sufferers.
 This condition is called diabetic dyslipidemia, which means your lipid profile is going in the wrong direction.
 And even though the 1 gram group didn’t see a significant improvement in their lipid profile, their blood glucose levels were still normalized, which is quite a feat for such a small amount of fruit.
 1 gram of powdered Amla is less than one gooseberry!

 Amla, on the other hand, has no known side-effects and the FDA reports that there is no known drug interaction between Glyburide and Amla.
 As I said earlier, Amla has been eaten and used as medicine for ages and, so far, no negative side-effects have been discovered in all this time.

-Whether you choose Amla or the drug treatment, price is not an issue.
-Glyburide is pretty cheap these days, especially if you buy it at a chain pharmacy like Walmart, where a month supply is $4-8, depending on dose.
+Whether you choose Amla or drug treatment, price is not an issue.
+Glyburide is pretty cheap these days, especially if you buy it at a chain pharmacy like Walmart, where a month supply is $4-8, depending on the dose.
 Amla is even more inexpensive, especially if you purchase it from an Indian grocery store.

-Let’s face it, the lack of side effects are what make Amla the obvious choice to try, if you have not yet begun taking a diabetes drug.
+Let’s face it, the lack of side effects are what make Amla the obvious choice to try if you have not yet begun taking a diabetes drug.
 If you wish to switch from a drug to Amla, it is critical that you consult your doctor first.
 Some pharmaceutical drugs require a slow weaning process, and you’ll need your doctor’s assistance and monitoring for that.

 If you want to be cured of diabetes, however, you will need to make a commitment to changing your lifestyle, particularly what you eat.
 This will be much harder for some than for others.
 As the saying goes, “Old habits die hard.”
 But remember that Amla is a fruit, and if one fruit can outperform the most effective diabetes drug on the market, in such small amounts, think what adopting a plant-based diet could do for your overall health and well-being?
 THAT is truly the cure!